liske/readout/README.md

 ```

 Texts blocks can be splitted by pipes ('|').
 Each block is written to a single
 file.
-This can be used for caching.
+This can be used to improve caching.

 For playback you might pipe it into *xargs* like this: